-Trevor Fountain is a software engineer at Palantir Technologies, based in Abu Dhabi, U.A.E., and a co-founder and digital publisher at Far Off Places, a magazine of written whimsy.
-Prior to that he was a software engineer at Palantir Technologies, a co-founder and developer at Blazing Griffin, an indie game studio in Edinburgh, Scotland.
+Trevor Fountain is a software engineer at Palantir Technologies, based in Toulouse, France, and the founder of Quail, a startup that sells software for managing antique stores and vendor malls.
+Prior to that he was a software engineer at Palantir Technologies, a co-founder and developer at Blazing Griffin, an indie game studio in Edinburgh, Scotland, and a co-founder and digital publisher at Far Off Places, a magazine of written whimsy.
 He obtained his PhD from the University of Edinburgh’s School of Informatics, where he worked a member of ICCS and studied models of natural language categorization under Mirella Lapata.

 He did his undergraduate degree at The University of Texas at Austin, in the Computer Science Department.
 He graduated as one of the first classes of Turing Scholars, and did his honour’s thesis work with the UT Computational Linguistics Lab as part of the Shalmaneser semantic role-labelling project.